KennethJAllen/generative-pixel-art/README.md

 1) Trim the edges of the image and zero out pixels with more than 50% alpha.
     - This is to work around some issues with models such as GPT-4o not giving a perfectly transparent background.

-2) Upsample by a factor of 2 using nearest neighbor.
+2) Upscale by a factor of 2 using nearest neighbor.
     - This can help identify the correct pixel mesh.
     - It is possible that a similar result could be achived by tuning the parameters in the following steps.
 Further investigation is required.